Lolzoes/Lolzoes/mypcs/compaqpresariosr5000.md

 ## Specifications of this computer
 The specifications are:
 - 4GB of DDR2 RAM
-- 120 GB hard disk.
+- Hard Disk Drive
-- DVD drive
+- DVD drive (with HP LightScribe Technology)
 - Nvidea Graphics

 ## What does this computer look like?